craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 show how hard it is for other people to stay alive down here - our heroes are struggling less

 "Bones on the floor.
 An echoing drip that gets louder and quieter for hours on end as you travel.
 Your feet are tired.
 You've been walking for hours.
 Another crunch.
 Bones on the floor."

+# PROJECT ELVES

+Make elves cool and old-tolkein-esq; good crafters and enchanters - similar with dwarves; next to do - but they got hit hard eary with [[The Old|Minyostalma]] and the [[50 Year Fires]]